We are now accepting summer program planning sheets Registration for summer will begin on Wednesday, March 25.

 After you have entered a class number or selected a course from your shopping cart, you will need to click on ENROLL NOW and FINISH ENROLLING to be completely enrolled in the class.
 Always check the Status box to make sure it says Success each time you click submit.
 If the add is not successful, you will see a red “X” and an error message.
 Until the Status box says Success (with a green check mark), you are NOT registered for the class.
 If you have a question about the error message, be sure to copy or write down the message before calling the Student Central on Union (or the Music Graduate Office) so they have the information they need in order to answer your question.

 Many programs require registration in a major ensemble.
-Students enrolling in University Instrumental Ensembles (MUS-X 40) or University Choral Ensembles (MUS-X 70) should register in the drill section that corresponds to the instrument type or (for choral ensembles) the drill section that corresponds to your semester in the program; please list that drill section on the program planning sheet and use that class number in the registration system.
+Students enrolling in University Instrumental Ensembles (MUS-X 40) should register in the drill section that corresponds to the instrument type; please list that drill section on the program planning sheet and use that class number in the registration system.
 If you have a problem finding the class number for ensemble when using the search function on OneStart, be sure to choose to look for undergraduate level courses.

 If you need to change your lesson credit hours after you have already registered in them, DO NOT DROP your lessons.
 Click on the EDIT option at the top of the page.
 Select the appropriate course, then adjust the number of credits as necessary. **If you drop a class that you needed permission to register for, you need to contact the Music Graduate office to get a new permission before you can add that class to your schedule again.**